mousepawmedia/devdocs/network/source/tools/graphics.rst

 * Official Documentation: `<https://docs.gimp.org/2.10/en/>`_
 * Tutorials: `<https://www.gimp.org/tutorials/>`_

-Gpick (v2.x)
+Gpick (v0.2.6 or later)
 =====================================

 Gpick is a color picker and palette editor, which can import and export in multiple formats, including the :code:`*.gpl` palette format that GIMP and Inkscape use.

-Gpick is best installed from the main Ubuntu package repositories.
+Gpick can be installed on Debian-based systems from the official repositories:

 ..  code-block:: bash